NLP Practitioner Coaching Days – (NLP Practitioners Only)

-While you learn the basic skills on Practitioner or Master Practitioner Training and do SOME practice, you might not have the number of opportunities you’d like to work with others.
+While you learn the basic skills on Practitioner or Master Practitioner Training and do some practice, you might not have the number of opportunities you’d like to work with others.
 And yet you do want to maintain those skills you worked so hard to learn.

 But let’s face it you can’t just magic ‘clients’ up out of thin air.
-And some things you just can’t practice just on yourself.
+And some things you can’t practice only on yourself.
 So how do you increase your level of flexibility and increase your confidence while re-creating that NLP passion and energy?
 It’s a question I’ve been asked – and I think I’ve found an answer.

 “The mistake is to do more training”

-The mistake they make is to try and solve this problem with more “training” rather than what they actually need – to embed the skills they’ve already learned.
+The mistake they make is to try and solve this problem with more training rather than what they actually need – to embed the skills they’ve already learned.
 These Practitioner Coaching days will build your confidence in practically applying what you know.